Interpretation of music in Zambia: texts in context 5

 To visit Shemu [to invite him], mother

 A text with a double message.
-On the one hand people in the audience are reminded that they should not deny their clan and keep them involved, but on the other hand he says to banaNshimbi that when she invited her clansman Shemu to perform as ing’omba Kansenkele at her mother’s Ipupo, she has to accept the whole thing.
+On the one hand, people in the audience are reminded that they should not deny their clan and should remain involved.
+On the other hand, Kansenkele tells banaNshimbi that she invited her clansman Shemu to perform as the ing’omba Kansenkele at her mother’s Ipupo, and, therefore, she has to accept what it involves.

 The 44th song